Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Simulation Study

+The first type of mean landscape---``increasing"---implements a base vector $\mu_b = [0.01, 0.02, \ldots, 1]^\top$.
+It depicts a situation where the true means gradually increase across the entire landscape.
+In Figure~\ref{fig: method comparison} top row, we observe the proposed LOO procedure outperforms the three compared methods in a majority of the experiment settings.
+The advantage of the proposed procedure becomes more apparent with an increased dependency strength, which corresponds to moving from left to right in each size-encoded heatmap row.
+The method by~\cite{futschik1995confidence} performs better when the underlying dimensions are nearly independent thanks to its screening-like step (which cannot be justified in dependent cases).
+By contrast, the other three methods factor in the dependence structures in different ways, which helped improve their power.
+Specifically, for the proposed LOO procedure, the weights concentrate better on the dimensions with lower true population means as the correlation increases.

-Another type of mean landscape is experimented with the base mean vector is $\mu_b = [1, 1, 1, 1, 1, 1.02, 1.02, $ $1.02, 1.02, 1.02, 10, \ldots, 10]^\top$.
-It concerns the case when there are several close competitors (ties and near ties) along with many clearly inferior ones.
+The other type of mean landscape (``3-tier") concerns the case when there are several close competitors having tied and near-tied means, along with many clearly inferior ones.
 Such a scenario often unfolds in commercial markets, where a handful of dominant brands share a similar market reputation due to competitive product qualities, while many budget brands cater to niche consumer segments.
 As a market researcher, one might aim to identify the most highly regarded companies based on the quantitative feedback provided in customer surveys.
-In Figure~\ref{fig: method comparison}'s bottom three plots, we see that the proposed 2-fold method typically results in finer confidence sets than the other three methods in this case.
-Compared to the Bonferroni correction and the procedure by~\cite{mogstad2024inference}, the proposed method initially exhibits increasingly higher power yet eventually diminishes its advantage, as the mean factor $f$ increases.
-The rise in power is where the effect described in Theorem~\ref{thm:power_new} becomes evident: the proposed method can filter out the influence of clearly inferior dimensions, giving it an edge in detecting relatively small signal levels in case of this mean landscape.
-However, as the gap size widens sufficiently, this unique feature loses its distinct advantage.
-Furthermore, comparing with the method by \cite{futschik1995confidence} once again underscores our superiority in handling dependent data.
-It also shows that the effectiveness of its screening-like step is diminished in view of this particular mean landscape.
+In Figure~\ref{fig: method comparison} bottom row, we see that the proposed LOO method typically results in finer confidence sets than the other three methods in this case.
+Compared to the Bonferroni correction and the procedure by~\cite{mogstad2024inference}, the proposed method initially exhibits increasingly higher power when moving from bottom to top in each column of the size-encoded heatmap.
+Yet the advantage eventually diminishes after the mean factor $f$ passes a point where the problem becomes too easy for all methods.